 Photo by Press or Dye

-As logic would suggest, proper ink use is a huge factor in determining the success of your screen print.
+Using properly modulated ink use is a huge factor in determining the success of a print.
 There are a few misconceptions regarding inks.
 The most common mistake people make happens when ink is used straight out of the container.
-Maybe you’re thinking, “But the ink manufacturer says the ink is RFU (ready for use)!!!”
-To that we say this: if you want arms that look like Popeye’s, then go ahead and disregard this tip…
+Maybe you’re thinking, “But the ink manufacturer says the ink is Ready For Use (RFU)!
+Shouldn’t I be able to take it straight from the bucket to the screen?”

-So start your job off right: stir that ink and add in what you need… your arms will thank you for it (and so will your prints)!!!
+So start your job off right: stir that ink and keep your shop warm during cold months.
+Your arms and prints will thank you for it.